Create and Manage Manual Metrics

-• tracked independently of a measures' availability, and
+• tracked independently from a measures (only live in Metric Library), and

 This will benefit big time for business continuity and strategic governance by assessing the progress over time and allowing the stakeholders to review and reset.